nicolassutter/vue-simple-custom-select/Readme.md

 npm i vue-simple-custom-select
 ````

-You can the use by importing it in your chosen Vue project.
+You can then use it by importing it in your chosen Vue project.

 ````vue
 <template>